bahrus/be-reformable/README.md

 2. When the event occurs, it uses the baseLink + path to set the target value of the form element.
 3. Triggers event "target-changed"

+## Editing JSON-in-HTML

+> [!NOTE]
+> A [VSCode plug-in](https://marketplace.visualstudio.com/items?itemName=andersonbruceb.json-in-html) is available to make editing json-in-html more pleasant.
+This extension works with the web interface of vscode.

 ## Support for headers and body [TODO]